 - Severe dehydration

-Use of anti-inflammatory medications may improve these conditions as well as UC symptoms.
+Use of anti-inflammatory medications may improve these conditions as well as symptoms of ulcerative colitis.